 The student’s advisor shall not serve as the Chair of the QE Committee.
 The QE Committee shall be selected by the student’s advisor.
 The QE Committee need not be the same as the student’s Preliminary Exam and Final Exam (Dissertation) committee, although members of the QE Committee may serve on those committtes.

-Each student aspiring to become a Ph.D. candidate must successfully pass the examination before the end of the qualifying exam period of their third academic semester.
+In a normal schedule, a Ph.D. candidate must successfully pass the examination before the end of the qualifying exam period of their third academic semester.
 The examination shall be administered twice per year during the period ranging from one week prior to the beginning of a semester until two weeks after the beginning of the same semester.
 Each student shall have two opportunities to take and pass the examination so long as the student’s second opportunity occurs before the beginning of the 3rd week of the third academic semester of their Ph.D. program.

 If the required date of the qualifying examination passes without the examination being attempted, the student must obtain written permission from the Department Head to continue registering for civil engineering courses.
 Depending upon the graduate program, the student shall either have an adviser and a graduate committee at the time of the QE, or have a proposed adviser and committee identified.